CursorCult/PAPER/README.md

 - **Adequacy**: Mocks are allowed only if the resulting behavior remains real.
 - **Workflow**: Isolated unit tests are insufficient if they don't map to real usage.

+**Usage in Code Review**

+Use PAPER as a noun to diagnose the state of the test suite, not just to critique style.

+- “This test passes, but it’s **PAPER**.”
+(It asserts nothing of value)
+- “The logic is covered, but it’s **PAPER**.”
+(It uses synthetic state impossible in production)
+- “We’re accumulating **PAPER** around the payment workflow.”
+(We have many tests, but none verify the money moves)
+- “The failure wasn’t subtle — the tests were **PAPER**.”
+(We trusted a suite that wasn't exercising reality)

 **Credits**

 - Developed by Will Wieselquist.
 Anyone can use it.